 Enhancing the Toolkit Support Set.

 After you have created and tested basic Web Add-in Extensibility support for your controls you can enhance your toolkit support set by using some of the more complex options to fine tune your support.

 For more information on each of these stages, see:

-When you develop a Web Add-in Extensibility toolkit support set, you can start by creating a simple and basic support set and deploying it to UFT.
-This enables UFT to recognize your controls correctly and enables the UFT user to create and run tests on the controls.
+When you develop a Web Add-in Extensibility toolkit support set, you can start by creating a simple and basic support set and deploying it to UFT One.
+This enables UFT One to recognize your controls correctly and enables the UFT One user to create and run tests on the controls.
 You can then enhance your support to enable more complex capabilities, such as filtering the child objects learned with a control and more advanced handling of events when recording a test.

 You can learn how to develop a toolkit support set hands-on, by performing the lessons in Tutorial: Learning to Create Web Custom Toolkit Support.